imagingbook/imagingbook-public/README.md

 ### Library and Data Modules

-These "library-only" packages are packaged as `JAR` files, which are typically imported as Maven dependencies.
-They may also be copied manually to ImageJ's `jars/` directory:
+These "library-only" modules are packaged as `JAR` files and typically imported as Maven dependencies.
+They may also be copied manually to ImageJ's `jars/` directory (see <a href="#WithoutMaven">Use Without Maven</a> below):

 * **[imagingbook-core](imagingbook-core/)** <br>
     Minimal infrastructure required for building other `imagingbook` library modules.